martinbudden/MaybeCube/MC300/readme.md

 ![Back_Panel_assembly](assemblies/Back_Panel_assembly.png)

-There are three options for the back panel: use a polycarbonate sheet, use an aluminium sheet, or use the three mounts **PCB_Mount**, **PSU_Lower_Mount**, and **PSU_Upper_Mount**.
-If you have access to a CNC, you can machine the back sheet using **Back_Panel.dxf**, if not you can use the **Panel_Jig** and the PCB and PSU mounts as templates to drill the holes in the back sheet.
+You can use either a polycarbonate sheet or an aluminium sheet for the back panel.
+If you have access to a CNC, you can machine the back sheet using **Back_Panel.dxf**, if not you can use the **Panel_Jig** to drill the mounting and access holes, and manually position position the holes for the PCB(s) and the PSU.
+When positioning the mainboard, ensure that there is side access to the SD card and USB port.
+When positioning the PSU, ensure that there is clearance between the terminals and the frame, so that the wiring can be accommodated.

 Once you have the back sheet prepared:

 1. Bolt the PSU to the back sheet.
 2. Bolt the mainboard to the back sheet, using the nylon standoffs.
+3. Optionally bolt the Raspberry Pi to the back sheet.
-3. Add the bolts and t-nuts in preparation for later attachment to the frame.
+4. Add the bolts and t-nuts in preparation for later attachment to the frame.
 Take take to use the correct holes and don't place bolts into the access holes for the hidden bolts used to assemble the frame.

 ![Back_Panel_assembled](assemblies/Back_Panel_assembled.png)